socnetv/app/README.md

 ## 2. Features

-- Standard graph-theoretic and network cohesion metrics: density, diameter, geodesics, connectedness (with weakly connected component count), eccentricity, clustering coefficient, walks, reciprocity, and more.
+- Standard graph-theoretic and network cohesion metrics: density, diameter, geodesics, connectedness (weak or strong component count, for directed networks), eccentricity, clustering coefficient, walks, reciprocity, and more.
+- Vertex connectivity: the minimum number of nodes that must be removed to disconnect two chosen actors (Node Connectivity), or to disconnect the network at its weakest point (Graph Connectivity) — a measure of robustness to node removal.
 - Matrix routines: Adjacency, Laplacian, Degree, Cocitation, and more.
 - Advanced centrality and prestige indices: eigenvector, closeness, betweenness, information, power centrality, PageRank prestige, and more.
 - Community detection algorithms: triad census, clique census, and more.